Architecture

 In Bielefeld, the sculpture “Bus Shelter XII.
 Shattered Glass / The Confessions of Philip Johnson” by Dennis Adams stands in front of the Kunsthalle since 2018.
 In it, Adams critically examines Johnson’s ambivalent personality.
 Dennis Adams has put around 500 “confessions” into the architect’s mouth, which are played back on two screens.

-For more on Philip Johnson, see our references at the end of the text.
+References on the topic can be found at the end of the text.

 Controversy over the naming of the Kunsthalle